therohithborana/jalebi_webrtc/README.md

 ## Acknowledgements

-Special thanks to all contributors and the open-source community for their invaluable support and resources.
+Special thanks to File(dot)Pizza and Jhetalal for making this project successful and embarking the spark in me to pursue this project.